-Proposals for new town centre uses (Use Classes A1-A5) and social, cultural and leisure uses (Use Classes D1 and D2 Non-Residential Institutions and Assembly and Leisure Uses) within a single use or a mixed use development within the NPA's town and district centres and neighbourhood parades as shown on the Key Diagram and at Figure 5.9 will be considered favourably provided they comply with relevant policies of the statutory development plan and meet, where relevant, all of the following criteria:
+Proposals for new town centre uses (Use Classes A1-A5) and social, cultural and leisure uses (Use Classes D1 and D2 Non-Residential Institutions and Assembly and Leisure Uses) within a single use or a mixed use development within the NPA's town and district centres as shown on the Key Diagram and at Figure 5.9 will be considered favourably provided they meet, where relevant, all of the following criteria:

-- 1. are of an appropriate scale to that centre or parade; - 2. are of high quality design providing active frontages to key pedestrian routes and, where possible, enhancements to the public realm; - 3. provide appropriate vehicular and non-vehicular access, off-street servicing and delivery areas and parking provision; - 4. are compatible with adjacent land uses and not prejudice the amenity, lawful operation, viability or future development of existing businesses; and - 5. do not have an unacceptable adverse impact on the amenities of residents living within or adjacent to the centre.
+- 1. are of high quality design providing active frontages to key pedestrian routes and, where possible, enhancements to the public realm; - 2. provide safe vehicular and non-vehicular access and where possible, achieve offstreet servicing and delivery areas and parking provision; - 3. are compatible with adjacent land uses and not prejudice the amenity, lawful operation, viability or future development of existing businesses; and - 4. do not have a significant adverse impact on the amenities of residents living within or adjacent to the centre.